 The city council’s Executive has nevertheless already accepted it and Exeter’s full council meets today to confirm that decision.

 We intend to explore these flaws in a series of articles, of which this is the first, focussed on Exeter’s carbon footprint.
-The next will assess the viability of carbon offsetting as a method of mitigating the city’s residual emissions when it has exhausted its ability, or willingness, to reduce its carbon footprint voluntarily.
+Others will assess the city’s emissions across a range of scopes and sectoral sources and will examine the viability of carbon offsetting as a method of mitigating the city’s residual emissions when it has exhausted its ability, or willingness, to reduce its carbon footprint voluntarily.

 We recognise that the plan contains policies which would not be out of place alongside a Green New Deal for Devon, such as a local retraining scheme for workers in high-carbon sectors.
 But we remain extremely concerned about how such proposals will be implemented, and by whom.